My breasts spring and squirt milk all over the place!

 I wanted to report back on the ‘spraying’ issue posted above.

-My little girl is 6 weeks old now.
+My little girl is six weeks old now.
 My left breast (the

-“spraying” one) doesn’t spray anymore that I can tell.
+“Spraying” one) doesn’t spray anymore, so I can tell.

 However, the right one does, but it isn’t as forceful,